 I’m happy to know that many people have been deeply touched by this approach.

 Q: Did you find that your own spirituality or view of the world conflicted with Kelly’s?

 No — Jun Po showed me the missing pieces in the my own practice.
 I had been trying to “get away from” my ego and “negative” emotions in my practice.
 His teachings showed me I had everything I needed to transcend — and include — all of myself on my spiritual path.

 Q: So you became his student before writing the book.
 Didn’t this create a conflict of interest?

-No, because I distanced myself from him for the two years I was working on the book, and also collaborated many of the stories in the book to get differing opinions on what happened.
+Possibly, but I worked to offset this as much as I could.
+I distanced myself from him for the two years I was working on the book, and also collaborated many of the stories in the book to get differing opinions on what happened.
 Most importantly, Jun Po was not eager to cover up or hide the places in his life where he made serious mistakes and had large breaches of integrity; those, in fact, are some of the most interesting and telling points of the book.
 Part of what makes him unique is his willingness to discuss the places where he made mistakes, even big and embarrassing ones.

 Q: Had you written a book before?
 Or a biography for that matter?

 My first book is a collection of short stories called The Mysterious Divination of Tea Leaves.
 I had never written a biography until A Heart Blown Open.

 Q: What universal takeaway should a reader expect from reading the book?